gregoriobenatti/setup-google-linux/README.md

 ## Option 2 - Run in the SSH Console Window

-*We assume that you have created an instance using a Linux boot disk (this script supports Debian or Linux).
+*We assume that you have created an instance using a Linux boot disk (this script supports Debian or Ubuntu).

 *Go to your Google Cloud Console. https://console.cloud.google.com